gorenje/rippenstein/pay4pro.md

 Pay4Pro&reg; technology has been refined and honed on the basis of research carried out by internationally funded myth-building co-operations.

+## Proven

 A vast number of myth-researching groups have all come to the same conclusion on the correlation between the freedom of an *ideas developer* (sometimes known as *author*) and their respective financial freedoms (sometimes referred to as *bank account*).
 Research groups have concluded that there is an overall one-to-one relation between ideas and financial freedoms: *the more financial freedoms, the more ideas*.

+## Simple

 This surprisingly simple relationship has been confirmed by many empirical studies.
-The correlation - commonly known as *monetary based motivation* - has been found to be complete, thorough and correct.
+The correlation - commonly known as *much money makes much motivation* - has been found to be complete, correct and thoroughly great.

+## Extendable

-In addition, the icebreaking technologies incorporated in Pay4Pro&reg; allow *idea developers* to participate in and occasionally fund events of inebriated intellectual intercourse providing a wealth of new ideas and headaches.
+In addition, the icebreaking technologies extend Pay4Pro&reg; to allow *idea developers* to participate in and occasionally fund events of inebriated intellectual intercourse providing a wealth of new ideas and headaches.

+## Solid

-Pay4Pro&reg; builds on the  groundbreaking BGB technology (aka *Big Green Button*) developed in the late 1990s.
+Pay4Pro&reg; builds on the solidly proven BGB technology (aka *Big Green Button*) developed in the late 1990s.
 Engagement with the BGB is initiated using click-technology integrated into pointer devices.
 After that, the level of continued engagement, both financial and interactional, is directly related to the amount of procrastination enjoyed by reading these words.

 <style>
 a.bgb {